Hello friends! Today I will show you how to make these Heart Shaped Macarons! They are filled with Cream Cheese Frosting.

 To assemble

-- Place the Cream Cheese Frosting in a piping bag fitted with a small piping tip.
+• Place the frosting in a piping bag fitted with a small piping tip.
 Pipe some frosting on top of half of the shells.
 Top with another shell.

 Storage